-It is more likely that the population here has transferred from elsewhere in Hartlepool than is newly incoming to the area.
-It is overall less likely to have the highest levels of pharmaceutical need related to deprivation that are a feature of the Hartlepool wards in locality H3: Hartlepool Central and Coast.
-Car ownership rates are likely to be high and the likely future pharmaceutical needs could, on a distance-only basis, be easily met by the range of three pharmacies available within the shortest driving distances.
-However, the locations of these pharmacies may not be where the natural movement of the new influx of residents would go.
-Where necessary, public transport provides the population with additional access and extensive choice; the location being within accessible reach of the town centre pharmacies.
+There has been, and continues to be considerable housing development ongoing in the Bishop Cuthbert/ Middle Warren area of this locality, reflected in that population increase.
+The transferred or in-coming population, will not have the higher levels of pharmaceutical need related to deprivation that are a feature of the other Hartlepool wards in locality H3: Hartlepool Central and Coast.
+Car ownership rates are likely to be high and the likely future pharmaceutical needs will therefore be easily met by the range of pharmacies available within accessible walking or, more likely short driving distance.
+Where necessary, public transport provides the population with additional access and extensive choice being within accessible reach of the town centre pharmacies.